tomarskt/cerberus-util-scripts/README.md

 if there is no version published matching `CMS_RELEASE_TARGET` it will attempt to checkout a branch or tag and compile it.
 If `CMS_RELEASE_TARGET` is not specified, it will download the latest release.

+Optionally override the `do-customized-work.sh` script do do anything custom for you ami during the bake process, such as configuring splunk, or new relic or any other service.

 ```bash
 wget https://github.com/Nike-Inc/cerberus-management-service/releases/download/v3.10.0/cms.jar -O additional_files/cms.jar
 ```